 My scant genealogical knowledge stretched back only three generations, past my own parents and grandparents, landing squarely in the grotesque history of my great-grandparents, Mary Magdalene Magee (or McGee—I have seen both spellings in family bibles), and her one true love: Burt Bridges, the father of her only child, Houston, who birthed a mini nation.
 Burt and Mary’s story is a tale of young love, gestation, and lynching.
 While Mary was likely still pregnant with Houston, Burt had been lynched in Mississippi in 1904.
 Many in our family did not know about this legacy.
 I did not want my child to be likewise blind to it—and to its lasting impacts.

 WE ARE BRIDGES (Feminist Press, April 2021) excerpted with permission from the author and publisher

 Cassandra Lane is a writer and editor based in Los Angeles.
 She received her MFA from Antioch University LA.
 Her stories have appeared in the New York Times’ Conception series, the Times-Picayune, the Atlanta Journal Constitution, Expressing Motherhood and elsewhere.
-She is managing editor of L.A.
+She is Editor-in-Chief of L.A.
 Parent magazine and formerly served on the board of the AROHO Foundation.
 WE ARE BRIDGES: A Memoir (Feminist Press, April 2021) is her first book title.